Tales of the Talented Tenth: Bass Reeves

 Tales of the Talented Tenth, Volume One tells the story of Bass Reeves, an escaped slave who became one of the most successful lawman of the old west.
 Volume I chronicles his life from winnign shooting matches in early childhood to traveling with his master, living with Native Americans in Indian Territory, and finally becoming a U.S. Marshal.

 Bass Reeves lived a life of adventure - he was said to be so tough, he could "spit on a brick and bust it."
-Because there are so many stories about his work, it is often necessary to weed through them to find which are true, and which were exaggerations.
+Because there are so many stories about his life and work, we often need to dig a little deeper to know what is true and what is not.

 - .edu - the site is educational (reliable)

 - .gov or .mil - the site is a government or military site (likely to be reliable)

 - .org - the site is likely to be a nonprofit site